austinnoronha/Quote-Image-Generator-with-Random-Text/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 # Acknowledgments
-- Thanks to the Quotable API for providing inspirational quotes.
+- Thanks to the [https://api.quotable.io/](https://api.quotable.io/) for providing inspirational quotes.
 - Feel free to explore, modify, and share your generated Instagram posts!
 If you encounter any issues or have suggestions, feel free to open an issue or contribute to the project.
 Happy coding!